Chitauri: Earth-1610

-The race called Chitauri appeared as Ultimate Marvel's (Earth-1610) counterpart to the Skrulls.
-They are a shapeshifting alien species who have attempted to conquer the Earth, most notably during World War II and again in the early 21st century.
+The race called Chitauri appeared as a counterpart to the Skrulls.
+They are a shapeshifting alien species who have attempted to conquer Earth, most notably during World War II and again in the early 21st century.

 The Chitauri claim to be part of "the immune system of the universe", wiping out disorder and free will wherever they find it.
 They seem to prefer to act behind the scenes, mimicking and influencing the social and military methods of the species they are currently infiltrating.
 For example, they aided the Nazis in their attempt at world conquest by providing them with the technology to create a nuclear bomb carried by an intercontinental ballistic missile.
-However, this attempt was thwarted by the prototype super-soldier codenamed Captain America.
-Through the entire conflict of World War II, the Chitauri were driven out of their operations in Africa and Europe, even from their main Japanese training camps in Hiroshima and Nagasaki.
-Following the end of the war, the Chitauri withdrew to make new plans.
+However, this attempt was thwarted by Captain America.
+Through the entire conflict of World War II, the Chitauri are driven out of their operations in Africa and Europe.

-The next attempt at conquest was more subtle (at first), involving long-term methods of manipulation such as will-inhibiting drugs in many nations' water supplies, influencing the media, and R.F.I.D. (radio-frequency identification) microchips to be implanted in schoolchildren, among other means.
-The Chitauri also infiltrated S.H.I.E.L.D., particularly the Psi-Division which could telepathically ferret out Chitauri agents.
-However, S.H.I.E.L.D. was able to detect some of the low-ranking "drone" staff of the aliens, disguised as common office workers, and wiped them out in an assault led by Black Widow and Hawkeye.
+The Chitauri's next attempt at conquest is initially more subtle, involving long-term methods of manipulation such as will-inhibiting drugs in many nations' water supplies, influencing the media, and R.F.I.D. (radio-frequency identification) microchips to be implanted in schoolchildren, among other means.
+The Chitauri also infiltrate S.H.I.E.L.D., particularly the Psi-Division which could telepathically ferret out Chitauri agents.
+However, S.H.I.E.L.D. manages to detect some of the low-ranking "drone" staff of the aliens, disguised as common office workers, and wipe them out.